Create new pages

 - Sign up as a verified site owner of your site in Search Console.
 If Search Console notices any dramatic changes in error rates, you might be notified by email about the change.
-The email should provide guidance about how to check and fix your errors.

 - Periodically monitor your pages using the

 of structured data types) or the Structured Data report in